snowplow/snowplow/5-data-modeling/looker/README.md

 * Blog post on [why Looker works so well with Snowplow] [looker-intro-post]
 * Recipes for analytics using Looker *(coming soon)*

+## Notes

+Note that the data models assume that the [`reference_data.iso_country-codes`] [geo-data] has been loaded into the datawarehouse, and that the Looker user has permissions on them.

 ## Copyright and license

 Looker Metadata Model for Snowplow is copyright 2012-2013 Snowplow Analytics Ltd.